PEAK-UPV/HLSinf/models/README.md

 ./compile.sh

 The whole process is divided in three steps.
-First, an ONNX model is parsed and data is extracted and a text file is generated.
+First, an ONNX model is parsed, data is extracted and a text file is generated.
 With this generated file a new text file is generated with the needed optimizations and adaptations to be used in a system with HLSinf.
-Different configurations and optimizations will be possible In a third and final step the generated model can be used to run inference processes, providing timing statistics.
+Different configurations and optimizations will be possible.
+In a third and final step the generated model can be used to run inference processes, providing timing statistics.

 FIRST STEP: Extract the model from ONNX